New mom shares difficult journey to motherhood

 It was the first in a series of health issues, including being diagnosed with lupus and diabetes.
 Felder also went through two kidney transplants and years of dialysis.

-“That was just very strenous on my body, I was always tired,” she said.
-“There was periods of depression, feeling like I was missing out on things that most of my friends were experiencing.”
+“That was just very strenuous on my body, I was always tired,” she said.
+“There were periods of depression, feeling like I was missing out on things that most of my friends were experiencing.”

 A year after her second transplant, doctors told her she could try for a baby.